INTERNATIONAL APPLICATION PROCESS

 For International Student applicants applying from outside Canada or the US

 It is recommended that your application to SBC be complete by March 1st for the following September.
-The entire process could take 6 months to a year to complete, so early application is advised.
+Early application is advised.

 We require all applicants whose first language is not English to adequately demonstrate English competency as a part of the application process.